Skip to main content

 • If your officials don’t have a plan to ensure a safe voting experience, demand a plan.
 If they do have a plan, share the plan throughout your community.

-• Contact your state officials to find out what they’re doing to ensure that polling places are accessible to all people
+• Contact your state officials to find out what they’re doing to ensure that polling places are accessible to all people, such as people with disabilities and people needing resources in languages other than English.

 Spread the Word!

-• Make a 15-second video about voting and why it is important!
+• Make a 15-second video about voting and why it's important!

-• Use Facebook, Instagram, Twitter, Snapchat, and TikTok to remind everyone to check their registration and vote.
+• Use Facebook, Instagram, Twitter/X, and TikTok to remind everyone to check their registration and vote.

 • Use one of our VOTE411 Instagram filters to share Election Day tools!

-• Share on social media that you pledge to vote this November.
+• Share on social media that you pledge to vote this November, and ask your network to do the same.

 • Take an “I Voted” selfie after casting your early, mail-in, or Election Day ballot!
 Post it on social media.